rage/programming-23/data/part-3/4-defining-functions.md

 After this section

 - You will know how to write and call your own functions
-- You will understand what is meant by the parameter of a function
+- You will understand what is meant by the argument and the parameter of a function
 - You will be able to define parameters in your own functions

 </text-box>